Edd Mann Developer

 }

-Using a decrementing while-loop I was able to implement this method.
-Again harnessing concatenation, I was able to achieve the iteration through the string in a similar fashion to the for-loop used in the first two examples.
-I was then able to use the strings ‘substring()’ function to retrieve each desired character.
+Using a decrementing while-loop, I implemented this method.
+Again, by harnessing concatenation, I was able to iterate through the string similarly to the for-loops used in the first two examples.
+I then used the string’s substring function to retrieve each desired character.

 6: Single for-loop declaration with concatenation